-‘Klop stepped up big’: Storm head coach Gary Kloppenburg has pushed all the right buttons in leading Seattle back to WNBA Finals
+‘Klop stepped up big’: Coach Gary Kloppenburg has pushed all the right buttons in leading Storm back to WNBA Finals

 During a shortened regular season fraught with challenges brought on by the coronavirus pandemic and the country’s racial reckoning, Kloppenburg pushed all the right buttons to guide Seattle to the No. 2 seed and a spot in the WNBA Finals, which begins Friday at 4 p.m.
 PT against No. 1 Las Vegas.

-“Coming here and knowing that Dan wasn’t going to be here, Klop stepped up big in the head coaching role,” forward Breanna Stewart said Wednesday during a teleconference.
+“Coming here and knowing that Dan wasn’t going to be here, Klop stepped up big in the head-coaching role,” forward Breanna Stewart said Wednesday during a teleconference.
 “He’s a coach that really will learn and listen to what players have to say.”

 Several Storm players expressed appreciation in Kloppenburg’s desire to champion causes bigger than himself.